kinode-dao/kinode-book/src/cookbook/writing_data_to_eth.md

 # Writing Data to ETH

-For this cookbook entry, we will create and deploy a simple `Counter` contract onto a fake local chain, and write a kinode app to interact with it.
+For this cookbook entry, let's create and deploy a simple `Counter` contract onto a fake local chain, and write a kinode app to interact with it.

 Using `kit`, create a new project with the `echo` template: